How to Import Tobacco in USA: A Practical Guide for Profit

 Speak to one of our experienced and Licensed Customs Brokers to get the help you need no matter what you're importing.

-Aside from customs duties, there is a Federal Excise tax on tobacco products paid through the TTB.
+Aside from customs duties, there is a Federal Excise Tax on tobacco products paid through the TTB.
 When importing cigarettes or cigars, shipment taxes are calculated in terms of units or cartons.
 There is also a breakdown between large and small sizes.
 Pipe, chewing, snuff, and roll-your-own tobacco are taxed by the pound, tin, or pouch.

 The following tables are a basic breakdown of possible excise taxes (meant only as guidance) paid to the TTB.
 Expert consultation is recommended for the true calculation of complete taxes to be paid.

-Large Cigars | 52.75% of sales price but not to exceed $402.60 per 1,000 | $.4026 maximum |
+Large Cigars: 52.75% of sales price, but not to exceed $402.60 per $1,000,$.4026 maximum per individual cigar

 Vaporizers are classified as Electronic Nicotine Delivery Systems (ENDs) along with e-cigarettes, vape pens, e-pipes, e-hookahs, and e-cigars.
 Because the majority of ENDs do not contain actual tobacco, they may be imported without a permit from the TTB.